bildepunkt/bildepunkt.github.io/contents/articles/idraw-spriral-plugin/index.md

 ## The Plugin

 Well, you've made it this far.
 I'm impressed.
 I wouldn't want to have to slog throught all of this...
 The plugin code is very similar to the demo except for a few globals like the activeDocument object and the point class which are [well documented](http://www.indeeo.com/idraw/plugins/api).
+Happy vectoring!
 &nbsp;

 ```javascript